mrkkrp/markkarpov.com/post/watercolor-equipment.md

 I am, however, not satisfied with this palette because it doesn't have enough paint wells (only 13) and only 3 usable mixing wells, 2 of which are insufficiently separated from each other.
-When I paint standing and use rather diluted washes, e.g. for paining a sky, the paint flows all around and it's a big mess.
+When I paint standing and use rather diluted washes, e.g. for painting a sky, the paint flows all around and it's a big mess.

 I chose this palette because others with more paint wells had some of the